ROCm/TransferBench/docs/reference/environment-variables.rst

     * - ``GFX_SE_TYPE``
       - Subexecutor granularity. ``0`` = threadblock, ``1`` = warp.

-        By default, each subexecutor consists of one threadblock.
-Setting this to ``1`` makes each subexecutor consist of one warp instead.
+        By default, each SubExecutor consists of one threadblock.
+Setting this to ``1`` makes each SubExecutor consist of one warp instead.
 On some architectures such as AMD Instinct™ MI355X, this can impact performance, especially when used together with ``GFX_BLOCK_ORDER``.
       - ``0``

     * - ``GFX_TEMPORAL``